Blackymas/NSPanel_HA_Blueprint/docs/en/customization.md

 Please feel free to add your own customation to this document by creating a PR in the `dev` branch.

+***IMPORTANT:***
-***IMPORTANT:** Use customization at your own risk.
+- *Use customization at your own risk.
 Custom/advanced systems won't be supported by this project's team.*
+- *Please monitor the memory consumption when using customizations.
+Getting closer to the full memory can drive to errors in the system or prevent your system to support the future updates.*

 &nbsp;
 ## Instructions